evilprince2009/Windows-Terminal-Customization/README.md

 - Install `Terminal-Icons` from _[here](https://www.powershellgallery.com/packages/Terminal-Icons/)_
 - Install `z` from _[here](https://www.powershellgallery.com/packages/z/1.1.13)_

 Using the latest version of dependencies is strongly recommended.
+With Windows PowerShell (legacy version) Sometimes, you might get some error while installing those modules.
+In that case, you can install them manually.
+Those modules are usually located in `C:\Program Files\WindowsPowerShell\Modules`.

 ### Install Git